Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

 Gaza's Health Ministry said it recovered 40 bodies from Jabaliya from Sunday until Tuesday, and another 14 from communities farther north.
 There are likely more bodies under rubble and in areas that can't be accessed, it said.

 An airstrike in Jabaliya early Wednesday killed at least nine people, including two women and two children, according to Al-Ahly Hospital, which received the bodies.
-Strikes in central Gaza killed another nine people, including three children, according to Al-Aqsa Martyrs Hospital in Deir al-Balah.
+Strikes in central Gaza killed another nine, including three children, according to Al-Aqsa Martyrs Hospital in Deir al-Balah.

 Kamal Adwan hospital director Dr. Hossam Abu Safiya, said an Israeli strike on tents sheltering displaced Palestinians near the Yemen Saeed hospital in Jabaliya had killed at least 16 people and wounded another 17.
 The casualties were taken to the Kamal Adwan hospital.